-If you care about the quality of your bed sheets and the fabrics in your home - from the way they’re made to how safe they are – you’ve likely come across organic certifications and OEKO-TEX.
+If you care about the quality of your bed sheets and the fabrics in your home - from the way they’re made to how safe they are – you’ve likely come across Premium certifications and OEKO-TEX.
 While both terms are often associated with premium bedding, they’re not quite the same.
-At ALMA HOME, where we specialize in sustainable luxury like bamboo bedding, it’s important to clarify what these certifications mean so you can make the best choice for your home.
+What is Organic Bedding?

 “Organic” in the context of bed sheets and bedding refers to the way raw materials – like cotton, linen, or bamboo - are grown and processed.
 Certified organic farming avoids synthetic pesticides, fertilizers, and GMOs, protecting both the environment and the workers.